khulnasoft/devsec-docs/docs/ThreatMatrix/advanced_configuration.md

 ### Options

 The `--project-directory` and `-p` options are required to run the project.
-Default values set by `./start` script are "docker" and "intel_owl", respectively.
+Default values set by `./start` script are "docker" and "threat_matrix", respectively.

 The startup is based on [chaining](https://docs.docker.com/compose/multiple-compose-files/merge/) various Docker Compose YAML files using `-f` option.
 All Docker Compose files are stored in `docker/` directory of the project.